 This corner lot has special resonance within the Sunnyside Gardens Historic District.
 The land was purchased by the City Housing Corporation in 1924 when principal architect Clarence S. Stein and his colleagues began to design Sunnyside Gardens.
 Completing the planned community in 1928, City Housing sold the property to Phipps Houses, which built Phipps Garden Apartments, where Clarence Stein was again the architect.
 This site was designed as Stein completed work for Phipps in 1935, and its two historic park buildings survive as witnesses.
 Stein's landscape architect was Marjorie Sewell Cautley, and the "Cautley Grove" of mature oak trees graces the 39th Avenue length of the site.

-At the top of this page, Google's high-angle street view beckons us into this 10,000 square foot space that for half a century was the “outdoor nursery” for children in Phipps Garden Apartments.
-Below, a photo from the late 1930s locates the two iconic Reform Era playground buildings that survive today, the largest ensemble of such structures in New York City: At the left edge is the open-air pavilion that shelters from sun and rain; at the right edge, behind the privet, the peaked roof houses the comfort station.
+At the top of this page, Google's high-angle street view beckons us into this quarter-acre that for half a century was the “outdoor nursery” for young children in day care at Phipps Garden Apartments.
+Below, a photo from the late 1930s locates the two iconic Reform Era playground buildings that stand today, the largest ensemble of such structures in New York City: At the left edge is the open-air pavilion that shelters from sun and rain; at the right edge, behind the tall privet, is the little white house that once included toddlers' bathrooms and might now become a local garden history center.
 Thanks to Kay Grimshaw, courtesy of Gerry Perrin.
 Above, Sunnyside artist Ann Cofta envisions the historic buildings in a garden-park-to-be.

 by the Sunnyside Gardens Preservation Alliance